octo-technology/OpenTezos/docs/dapp/front.md

 The detailed transaction information can be found under the "Raw" section
 ![](../../static/img/dapp/front9.png)
-There is a warning message: "Warning!
-Transaction is likely to fail".
+There is a warning message: `"Warning!
+Transaction is likely to fail"`.
 The Temple Wallet before sending the transaction can check if the Michelson code execution will succeed.
 In this case, the closing date is too early.
 Let's try to send the transaction.
 If we check in the console, an exception is raised.
 ![](../../static/img/dapp/front10.png)

 The cause of the failure is indeed the closing date.
-Let's try again: the reward will be 200 tz, and the end of the raffle will be a mont later:
+Let's try again: the reward will be 200 tz, and the end of the raffle will be a month later:

 ![](../../static/img/dapp/front11.png)